SaxonShang/LUGUAN2/README.md

 4. **Volume Control:**
    Increase volume by rotating **Knob 4** clockwise (Volume 1 is the lowest; Volume 8 is the highest).

-### Menu Page
+#### Menu Page

-- Use the **joystick** to navigate between features.
+- Navigate between features using the **joystick**.
 - Press the joystick to select a feature.
 - Adjust settings with **Knob 2**.

-### Metronome
+#### Metronome (Met)
 - Provides a steady beat for rhythm accuracy.
-- Adjust the metronome speed using **Knob 3** (8 levels).
+- Adjust metronome speed using **Knob 3** (8 levels).

-### Fade
+#### Fade

-- Manages sound sustain and fade effects.
+- Controls sound sustain and fade effects.
 - Adjust sustain time with **Knob 3** and fade speed with **Knob 4**.

-### Low Frequency Oscillator (LFO)
+#### Low Frequency Oscillator (LFO)
 - Adds a low-frequency sine wave for natural sound modulation.
 - Adjust LFO frequency with **Knob 3** and LFO volume with **Knob 4**.

-### ADSR Envelope
+#### ADSR Envelope

-- Modifies tone amplitude with attack, decay, sustain, and release parameters.
+- Modifies tone amplitude using attack, decay, sustain, and release parameters.
-- Set parameters using **Knobs 2, 3,** and **4** respectively.
+- Set these parameters using **Knobs 2, 3,** and **4** respectively.

-### Low Pass Filter (LPF)
+#### Low Pass Filter (LPF)
 - Removes high-frequency components for smoother tone quality.
 - Set the cutoff frequency with **Knob 3** (range: 500Hz to 2000Hz).

 ---

-## License and Further Information

-This synthesizer project is part of an embedded systems coursework initiative.
-For further details on development, troubleshooting, and additional features, please refer to the project repository and accompanying documentation.
-Contributions and suggestions for improvements are welcome.

-*This README consolidates system analysis, task management details, dependency graphs, and user instructions to provide a full overview of the SpaceY Synthesizer.
-For any further questions or contributions, please consult the source repository or contact the development team.*
+## 5. Additional Notes

+- **Task Execution Testing:**
+  Worst-case scenarios for each task are documented in the source (refer to `testfunc.h`) to ensure all tasks meet their deadlines.

+- **Priority Adjustments:**
+  If tasks do not perform as expected (e.g., missed data in DecodeTask or display lags), consult the established priority order and synchronization mechanisms.

+- **Extensibility:**
+  With the current CPU utilisation at 87%, there is headroom for additional features.
+Any enhancements must preserve core functionality and allow restoration via the user interface or system reset.

+- **Timing Analysis Recap:**
+  Detailed timing measurements indicate that while BackgroundCalcTask is the most demanding—especially under extreme worst-case conditions (e.g., 48 keys pressed across 4 boards)—such scenarios are rare.
+A more typical worst-case (all keys pressed on one board with minimal effects enabled) results in 68.2% CPU usage for that task, contributing to an overall CPU load of 87%.

+- **CAN_TX Timing Consideration:**
+  Timing for CAN_TX was measured both with and without the physical propagation delay (minimum 0.7ms).
+The values excluding the propagation delay are used in final CPU utilisation calculations.

+- **Reordering Task Priorities:**
+  Based on the analysis, tasks are prioritized (from highest to lowest) as follows:
+  **ScanKeysTask (6) > DecodeTask (5) > BackgroundCalcTask (4) > CAN_TX_Task (3) > DisplayUpdateTask (2) > ScanJoystickTask (1)**
+  Correct priority settings are crucial for ensuring timely execution and system stability.

+---